 Dr. Hausheer chaired the American Academy of Ophthalmology Committee on Resident Education for a number of years, where she started a national pilot project in surgical simulation.
 She has served as Associate Examiner for the American Board of Ophthalmology since 1994, where she’s also written MOC, PORT, WQE and oral exam questions in the specialty of optics/physics and refractive surgery.

-Academically Dr. Hausheer was honored to receive Teacher of the Year in 2007 by the UMKC School of Medicine Ophthalmology Residents, Ethics and Professionalism, Advanced Cataract and Refractive Surgery.
+Academically Dr. Hausheer was honored to receive Teacher of the Year in 2007 by the UMKC School of Medicine department of Ophthalmology Residents.

-Dr. Hausheer was Executive Editor of the 2nd edition of The American Academy of Ophthalmology’s "Basic Techniques in Ophthalmic Surgery", as well as refractive surgery, anterior segment surgery, and globe trauma sectional editor.
+Dr. Hausheer was Executive Editor of the 2nd edition of The American Academy of Ophthalmology’s "Basic Techniques in Ophthalmic Surgery", as well as refractive surgery, anterior segment surgery, and globe trauma sectional editor published in 2014.

-Philanthropically, Dr. Hausheer is a member of the Patriot Lions Club in Lawton, and also serves on the board for the free medical clinic (Hearts That Care).
-She also has served as parliamentarian and active volunteer at the Wichita Mountains Wildlife Refuge Friends Association.
+Philanthropically, Dr. Hausheer is a member of the Patriot Lions Club in Lawton, and also serves on the board for the Lawton free medical clinic Hearts That Care.
+She also has served as board member and active volunteer at the Wichita Mountains Wildlife Refuge Friends Association.
 Dr. Hausheer has volunteered and served with the Lawton and Duncan Council for the Blind since 2012.
 She also enjoys singing in the praise band and playing flute at Apache Cowboy Church.

-Dr. Hausheer and her husband Jim, travel frequently to various parts of East and West Africa, to serve the people there, as well as help train locally.
-They have volunteered twice to Swaziland with Dean McGee and The Luke Commission, as well as Samaritans Purse in Gabon, and Mercy Ship Africa (floating hospital) located outside of Cameroon.
-She writes grants and brings ocular medications and equipment to various parts of Africa.
+Dr. Hausheer and her husband Jim, travel frequently to various parts of Africa to serve the people there, as well as help train local surgeons.
+They have volunteered twice to Swaziland with Dean McGee and The Luke Commission, as well as Samaritans Purse in Gabon, and Mercy Ship Africa (floating hospital) located outside of Cameroon and The Republic of Guinea.

-Dr. Hausheer and her husband Jim Meyer, reside in Lawton Oklahoma, have six grown children, and six grandchildren.
+Dr. Hausheer and her husband Jim Meyer, reside in Lawton, Oklahoma, have six grown children, and seven grandchildren.
 Jim is retired and can often be found volunteering on the Wildlife Refuge.